translation-gang/en.docs.sleeping-owl-admin/en/authentication.md

  - [Custom Middleware](#middleware)

-SleepingOwl Admin uses Laravel authentication by `middleware`.
+SleepingOwl Admin doesn't use authentication by default, that means access to the Admin Panel is not restricted.
+You can set up restricted access using middleware.

-In your app you should run artisan command: (See https://laravel.com/docs/5.2/authentication#authentication-quickstart)
+The easiest way is to use [Laravel Authentication](https://laravel.com/docs/5.4/authentication#authentication-quickstart) provided by Laravel itself.
+You can get this done by running Artisan command:

 ```bash
 $ php artisan make:auth
 ```

-And after add middleware `auth` to `config/sleeping_owl.php`
+And then you should add `auth` to the middleware settings in the `config/sleeping_owl.php` configuration file.

 **Example**
 ```php